RU-MaGIC-Classes/Genomics-course-guide/pages/intro-to-bi/bi_landing.md

 folder: intro-to-bi
 ---

 Welcome to the Intro to Bioinformatics!
 For this session, it is recommended to view the presentation (link in the side bar) and explore the possible databases.
+Listed below are the various repositories for data as well as resources for troubleshooting.

 ## NCBI
 [The National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov/)